TheCandidStartup/TheCandidStartup.github.io/_drafts/react-spreadsheet-layered-data.md

 thumbnail: /assets/images/react-spreadsheet/name-formula-layout.png
 ---

 [Last time]({% link _posts/2025-03-10-react-spreadsheet-editable-data.md %}), I created a reference implementation of the `SpreadsheetData` interface, including support for editing.
-Connect it to my `VirtualSpreadsheet` front end and boom, you have an editable empty spreadsheet.
+Connect it to my `VirtualSpreadsheet` front end, and boom, you have an editable empty spreadsheet.

 I want to do the same for the "fake" data sources in my [Storybook](https://www.thecandidstartup.org/infinisheet/storybook/?path=/docs/react-spreadsheet--docs) and sample code.
 Fortunately, I have a cunning plan.
 I'm going to layer an editable empty data source on top of my existing data sources.